Akhiltop/Akhiltop/README.md

 - 👋 Hi, I’m @Akhiltop
-- 👀 I’m interested in ...
+- 👀 I’m interested in exploring new things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning various new technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on young and dynamic developers
 - 📫 How to reach me ...

 <!---